 Admiral James Stravridis, US Navy, former NATO Supreme Allied Commander Europe

 The authors actively encourage articles for The Army Leader.
-Whilst we will consider articles from all ranks and professions, we particularly encourage serving soldiers and officers to submit posts.
+Whilst we will consider article submissions from all ranks and professions, we particularly encourage serving soldiers and officers to submit posts.

 Military writing benefits not only the reader, but also the author.
 And it benefits the Army as a whole.
 For this reason we will actively support you through the process if required.